pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

         outputBitmap.getWidth(), outputBitmap.getHeight());
     imageView.setImageBitmap(outputBitmap);

-The UI for this app is also similar to that for HelloWorld, except that you do not need the `TextView` to show the image classification result.
-You can also add two buttons `Segment` and `Restart` as shown in the code repo to run the model inference and to show back the original image after the segmentation result is shown.
+The UI for this app is also similar to that for Hello World, except that you do not need the `TextView` to show the image classification result.
+You can also add two buttons `Segment` and `Restart` as shown in the code repository to run the model inference and to show back the original image after the segmentation result is shown.

 Now when you run the app on an Android emulator or preferably an actual device, you will see screens like the following: